 Lauren Nogay joined ACS in July 2018 and serves as a Development Associate.

 Before joining ACS, she interned in the Curatorial Department of Gettysburg National Military Park and the Special Collections and Preservation, Conservation, and Digitization Departments of Penn State University Libraries.

 Lauren graduated magna cum laude from Penn State University in the Spring of 2018 with B.A. degrees in History and International Politics, and a minor in French.
 While at Penn State, she studied abroad in Poland.
 She is originally from western Pennsylvania.

-Courtni Burleson joined ACS in January 2015 and is currently Senior Director of Foundation Relations.
-She oversees the organization’s grant reporting and foundation fundraising activities that support ACS’s many programs.
+Courtni Burleson joined ACS in January 2015 was Senior Director of Foundation Relations.
+She oversaw the organization’s grant reporting and foundation fundraising activities that support ACS’s many programs.

 Prior to joining ACS, Burleson worked on criminal justice policy issues as the staff attorney for the D.C.
 Sentencing and Criminal Code Revision Commission, serving as the primary resource for guidance and policy support on the District’s Voluntary Sentencing Guidelines.
 Previously, she worked in New York as a senior program associate with the Vera Institute of Justice, Center on Sentencing and Corrections.
 She has litigated criminal appeals with the Office of the Appellate Defender in New York City and served as a motions clerk and intern with public defender offices in Washington, D.C. and California.
 She has also worked as a freelance editor, collaborating on both fiction and non-fiction projects.